siddhantekale/yelpIntegration/README.md

 # Slash Command (Yelp Reviews Integration) for Mixmax

 This is an open source Mixmax Slash Command.
+It allows to make places that are mentioned into emails show attributes such as ratings and locations along with actual business name.
+This can help especially if a meeting is being planned and the sender(email) wants to give the receiver the flexibility of just clicking on the link to get to a location for desired meeting.
+Or it could be used to populate and give a receiver choices on where to meet by showing the place reviews alongside the business name and location.

 What it should look like?